casper-ecosystem/counter/README.md

 $ cargo build --release
 ```

+## Step 2 - Update keys.
+In `keys` directory you can find example keys.
+They might not have sufficient funds, so please create you own keys using [Clarity](http://clarity.casperlabs.io).
+Remember to fund your keys using Clarity's faucet.

-## Step 2 - Deploy the counter smart contract.
+## Step 3 - Deploy the counter smart contract.
 Make sure to run scripts in the root directory!
 ```bash
 $ ./scripts/deploy-smart-contract.sh
 ```

-## Step 3 - Check the counter value.
+## Step 4 - Check the counter value.
 ```bash
 $ ./scripts/check-counter.sh
 ```
 Value of the counter should be `0`.

-## Step 4 - Increment the counter.
+## Step 5 - Increment the counter.
 ```bash
 $ ./scripts/increment-counter.sh
 ```